deepchecks/deepchecks/docs/source/getting-started/get-started.rst

     # for installing deepchecks including the computer vision subpackage (note - Pytorch should be installed separately):
     pip install "deepchecks[vision]" --upgrade

-For more installation details and best practices, check out our full :doc:`Installation </getting-started/installation>` instructions.
+For more installation details and best practices, check out our :doc:`full installation instructions </getting-started/installation>`.

 🏃‍♀️ See It in Action